Heinrich Emanuel Merck Award for Innovations in the Computational Sciences

 • Eligibility criteria: Researchers who are developing innovative solution in domains at the forefront of innovation in computing: artificial intelligence, quantum computing, neuro-inspired computing - all with the aim to enable scientific discovery

 • Who can apply: Researchers that fit the eligibility criteria.
 Healthcare Professionals are ineligible for this award.
+The deadline for applications is 31 October 2024.

 • Application documents: Applicants need to fill out an application at our application portal (www.researchgrantsandchallenges.com).
 Documents include a recent CV and a description of cutting edge research and results (no older than 3 years)